top of page

 Hardneck variety garlics are often the best option for gardeners in cool to cold climates.
 Plant in USDA growing zones 3-8, not recommended in very warm climates.

 Fall planting is preferred for garlic in northern states where the ground freezes for the winter.
-But if Mother Nature provides a short, cool winter, with a warm spring, followed by hot temperatures, then garlic should grow into nice sized bulbs that will harvest around early summer, the same time as fall planted garlic.
+But when Mother Nature provides a short winter, with a warm spring, followed by hot temperatures, then spring garlic should grow into nice sized bulbs that will harvest around early summer, the same time as fall planted garlic.

-Once garlic seed is sold and/or purchased from your retail store it can be planted right away if the ground is workable and not frozen.
+Once garlic seed is sold and/or purchased from your retail store it can be planted right away as long as the ground is not frozen and can be worked.

-• For best spring garlic planting results we suggest planting softneck garlic by Mid March.
+For best spring garlic planting results we suggest planting softneck garlic between January to the end of March.
 (USDA zones 6-10)

 Please feel free to copy the following instructions for your garlic seed customers.